-This bridge was listed as having a 1949 construction date and a 1993 reconstruction date in the National Bridge Inventory.
-The bridge's construction does not display any rivets or other details that would normally be found in a 1949 bridge.
-It therefore seems that the 1993 date actually refers to a superstructure demolition and replacement project resulting in the modern truss seen today.
+This bridge was listed as having a 1949 construction date and a 1993 reconstruction date in the National Bridge Inventory, which is inaccurate.
+The 1993 date actually refers to a superstructure demolition and replacement project resulting in the modern truss seen today.
 HistoricBridges.org has a strict policy to not include any bridge newer than 1970, however an exception was made with this bridge since this bridge is one of only a couple truss bridges on the Little Calumet River and Calumet Sag Channel that do not meet the 1970 cutoff date so the bridge is being included for coverage consistency.

 This bridge is called the Steel Bridge by Chicago traffic reporters.

 Thanks to Tom Winkle for providing boat transportation to assist in the photo-documentation of this historic bridge.